-A dock and ramp provides access to the day use area.
+A dock and ramp provide access to the day-use area.
 There is no overnight moorage available for vessels of more than 7 meters in length, these vessels must anchor in the cove or use the wharves located at one of the two resorts of echo bay.

 Scott cove is another great little community located just west of Echo Bay, this is a logging camp with a float house community in the cove.
 I have always liked this spot for its fishing opportunities along with its beauty.
 A great place to use as a base for fishing, whale watching or just pure relaxation.

 Gwayasdums is a village of the Kwakiutl peoples on the west side of Gilford Island in the Johnstone Strait region of the Central Coast, it was called Health bay for a while but all refer to it as Gwayasdums now, it is a great little spot to visit, the village has about 70 people living there, you should take time to visit here when you come to the island.
 They will make you welcome.